Subscribe to updates

 Motion 1: Recognising the contribution of British West Indian and Global Majority Service Personnel to Lewisham

 Councillor Kim Powell proposed a motion to formally acknowledge the contributions of British West Indian and Global Majority service personnel to Lewisham.
 The motion highlighted the historical service of the British West Indian Regiment and the ongoing service of Black British and global majority personnel in today's armed forces.
-Councillor Mark Jackson seconded the motion, emphasizing Lewisham's diverse heritage and the importance of inclusive remembrance.
-Councillor Hau-Yu Tam added comments, echoing the need to redress historical gaps and ensure the bravery of these soldiers is never forgotten, while also advocating for peace, equity, liberation, and justice.
-Councillor Powell concluded by urging a vote for the motion, stating that Lewisham is making history by proposing such a motion.
+It resolved to formally acknowledge this contribution in council programmes, explore a permanent civic tribute, encourage educational events, and request the Mayor and Armed Forces Champion to write to the Ministry of Defence and Commonwealth War Graves Commission for national recognition.
+Councillor Mark Jackson seconded the motion, emphasizing the importance of inclusive remembrance and the council's duty to support all veterans.
+Councillor Hau-Yu Tam spoke in support, adding that the motion should also acknowledge the ongoing injustices faced by global majority veterans and promote peace, equity, liberation, and justice.
 The motion was carried.

 Motion 2: Recognising the Latin American Community in Lewisham

 Councillor Liam Shrivastava proposed a motion to officially recognise the Latin American community in Lewisham.
-He highlighted their significant presence, rapid growth, and the statistical invisibility they face due to the lack of a dedicated ethnic category in the UK Census.
-Councillor Hau-Yu Tam seconded the motion, emphasizing the importance of adding a Latin American category to monitoring forms for concrete data collection and addressing issues like low pay and workplace exploitation.
-Councillor Oana Olaru-Holmes proposed an amendment to strengthen the motion, focusing on building on existing partnerships and ensuring statistical visibility.
+The motion noted the significant and growing presence of this community in the borough, their statistical invisibility due to the lack of an official ethnic category in the UK Census, and the challenges they face, including low pay and workplace exploitation.
+It resolved to officially recognise the community, add a Latin American category to internal and external monitoring forms, engage with residents to understand their representation, develop a programme of work to promote equalities monitoring, work with London Councils and the GLA for a consistent London-wide approach, and support the inclusion of an official Latin American category in the next UK Census.
+Councillor Hau-Yu Tam seconded the motion, highlighting the cost-neutral nature of the proposed changes and the precedent set by other London boroughs.
+Councillor Oana Olaru-Holmes proposed an amendment to strengthen the motion by reaffirming the council's existing commitment and focusing on deepening and enhancing current work, rather than starting anew.
+The amendment also proposed reviewing equalities monitoring, strengthening translation and outreach, and working with community organisations.
 Councillor Aisha Malik-Smith seconded the amendment, paying tribute to the Latin American community in New Cross Gate and La Placita Mall.
-Councillor Liam Shrivastava spoke on the amendment, expressing disappointment that the Labour Group had amended the motion and removed the commitment to add a Latin American category to monitoring forms.
-He questioned why a commitment could not be made, despite the precedent set by other councils.
-He also expressed concern about the government's stance on immigration.
-Councillor Oana Olaru-Holmes responded, welcoming the community members present and reaffirming the council's commitment to partnership and visibility.
-She stated that the amendments reaffirmed the council's existing work and aimed to deepen engagement.
-Councillor Liam Shrivastava reiterated his disappointment with the removal of the commitment to add a Latin American category to monitoring forms.
+Councillor Liam Shrivastava spoke against the amendment, expressing disappointment that the Labour Group had amended the motion and removed the commitment to add a Latin American category to monitoring forms.
+He questioned why a commitment could not be made, despite the need for due diligence.
+He also expressed strong criticism of the Labour government's stance on immigration.
 The amendment was voted on and carried, becoming the substantive motion.
-Councillor Oana Olaru-Holmes then summed up, welcoming the community members and reiterating the importance of visibility nationally.
-The amended motion was then voted on and carried.
+The substantive motion was then voted on and carried.

 Attendees